 Enter Lübeck through the Holstentor.
 If it looks familiar, you may have spotted it on the 2 € coin.
 Or, if you remember back to a time just before the turn of the millennium, when Deutsche Mark was the legal tender in Germany, this brick gate adorned 5 and 10 DM stamps.
 This might very well be the most famous of German landmarks.

 Lübeck is not just one of many Hanseatic cities.
-This was a Freistadt, a Free City, and capital of the Hanseatic League.
+Once an Imperial Freistadt, one of three Free Cities, answerable only to the emperor, the city lost that status in 1937.
+Lübeck was also capital of the Hanseatic League.
 You may remember that powerful 12th to 16th century confederation of merchant guilds, a watershed period in Northern European history.

 Holstentor is from 1464.
 See the gold lettering above the gateway entrance?
 CONCORDIA DOMI FORIS PAX, unity at home and peace abroad.
 A worthy motto, to be sure.
 There’s a museum inside, mostly focussing on trade and shipping.
 This is for you if you’re interested in the Hanseatic period.
 Plus, you can climb up delightfully narrow stairs.